 But the principles of good design are timeless.
 And if you only focus on the very latest work, you’re missing out on decades-worth of beautiful, functional and brilliant logo design from the industry’s most famous graphic designers.

-In this post, we look back at five logos created by some of the 20th century’s greatest creatives, and consider what lessons they contain for designers working today.
+In this post, we look back at seven logos created by some of the 20th century’s greatest creatives, and consider what lessons they contain for designers working today.

 Born in Washington DC in 1948, graphic designer Paula Scher began her career in the 1970s creating album covers for both Atlantic and CBS Records.
 In 1991, she became the first-ever female principal at Pentagram, and has created identities and other memorable design work for clients including Citi Bank, Coca-Cola, the Metropolitan Opera, the Museum of Modern Art and the New York Philharmonic.